rustomax/observeshop-playwright/README.md

 ## Caveats

-> ❗ Following instructions are for `Ubuntu 22.04.3 LTS (Jammy Jellyfish)` and `Node v18.16.0`.
+> ❗ Instructions in this document are for `Ubuntu 22.04.3 LTS (Jammy Jellyfish)` and `Node v18.16.0`.
 Instructions may vary for different OS and Node versions.

 > ❗ I am using my own user `max` here.
 For more production setup, create a dedicated playwright user.
 (Perhaps consider `/usr/sbin/nologin` for the shell?)